With almost 300 polo clubs in the U.S., there is something for everyone.

 Empire Polo Club of Indio, Calif., has been an intricate part of polo history in the California desert since its establishment in 1987.†The mild winter weather and incredible mountain backdrops attracts players from across the country and internationally.
 The club is home to a variety of leagues and competitions of all levels, such as the Gay Polo League, international tournaments, and arena competitions.
 The club was host to this year’s USPA Open National Interscholastic Championship Tournament.

 The season, which runs January through March, is filled with competitive polo and social events of all kinds.
-The grounds, rented out to the Coachella Music Festival each year, include 12 grass polo fields, a regulation-size polo arena, as well as two exercise tracks, several barns, a restaurant, and a night club.
+The grounds, rented out to the Coachella and Stagecoach Music Festival each year, include 12 grass polo fields, a regulation-size polo arena, as well as two exercise tracks, several barns, a restaurant, and a night club.

 Each Saturday during the summer, spectators gather to see polo matches at the Quechee Polo Club in a beautiful, quiet Vermont town with a covered bridge and hiking trails that overlook the scenic Quechee Gorge.
 Polo here is without pageantry.
 Spectators come to enjoy the drama of horse and rider and to see teamwork, not to dress up or to sip cocktails.
 Adults who remember being able to sit on a polo pony after a game now bring their children to enjoy the same experience.
 To see polo up close and without the distractions of celebrities or caterers can be the experience that attracts more players to the exciting sport.